-Attachment J
+Attachment L

 MWBE INFORMATION (VOLUNTARY)

 STATE OF CALIFORNIA

 OFFICE OF THE STATE TREASURER

 State law no longer establishes participation goals for Minority or Women Business Enterprises (MWBE), however, it does require the STO to report annually to the Governor and the Legislature on the level of participation by MWBE firms in contracts for professional bond services awarded (Government Code Section 16855).
 The STO requests businesses disclose this information on a voluntary basis.
 The STO uses this information for reporting purposes only.
 The information will not be used for the purpose of financial advisor appointments.